stacks-network/docs/src/pages/core/atlas/howtouse.md

 ---
-description: 'Blockstack Atlas network'
+title: How to use the Atlas network
+description: This section teaches you how to use the Atlas network.
 ---

 # How to Use the Atlas Network

-This section teaches you how to use the Atlas network, it contains the following sections:

 ## The API